5.6 Demo Pitch

 1. Define the learning goal and the next step you will offer.

 Decide what you want to learn from the demo and what concrete commitment you will ask for at the end.
 The next step is the test: a pre-order, a signed letter of intent, a deposit, a purchase order, or an introduction to the actual decision-maker.
-If you cannot name the commitment up front, you are running a generic sales meeting, not a demo pitch (Y Combinator, How to Pitch Your Startup).
+If you cannot name the commitment up front, you are running a generic sales meeting, not a demo pitch.

 2. Select an audience of likely early adopters.

-For B2C, target customers near the point of sale of similar products or reachable through a tight social channel where you can measure conversion.
+For B2C, target prospects near the point of sale of similar products or reachable through a tight social channel where you can measure how many take the next step.
 For B2B, identify the actual decision-maker plus the influencers and stakeholders around the buying process, and prioritize early adopters who will not stall on “Who else has used this?”
-(Blank & Dorf, The Startup Owner’s Manual, 2012).

 3. Prepare demo artifacts that show the solution at its best.

 Build a working prototype, interactive mockup, or short narrated walkthrough.
 Decide what to show live and what to describe verbally so prospects do not get distracted by half-finished surfaces.
-Modern AI tools (Figma AI, Tome, Gamma, v0) can generate polished demo materials in hours — useful, but see the AI-polished demo bias below.
+AI design and presentation tools generate polished demo materials in hours; the easier that is, the more disciplined you have to be about testing real purchase intent rather than presentation quality (see the AI-polished demo bias below).

 4. Rehearse a tight pitch with one clear “wow” moment.

-Structure the pitch around a hook, the problem, the solution demonstration, and a call-to-action (Klaff, Pitch Anything, McGraw-Hill, 2011; Cagan, Inspired, 2nd ed., Wiley, 2017).
-Identify the single moment that has to land — the demo lives or dies on whether that moment is memorable.
+Structure the pitch around a hook, the problem, the solution demonstration, and a call to action.
+Identify the single moment that has to land; a memorable demo usually turns on one clear “wow” moment rather than even coverage of every feature.

 5. Set up the commitment-test offer in writing.